 - Use all of the resources available to you.
 Many students don't.
 Some of the most important resources are:

 - Your instructor.
 I am the most underutilized resource available to you.
 Change that!
-Use office hours and any other time the instructor makes available.
-Most individuals in this Department have open door policies, meaning that you are welcome to ask for help at any time.
-In addition to getting answers to questions, you will learn more about what the instructor considers important.
+Use my office office hours!
+I also am available, like most faculty in this department, any other time I am in my office.
+In addition to getting answers to questions, you will learn more about what I consider important.

 Office visits also give you the opportunity to show that you are taking the work seriously.
 But arrive prepared!
 Vague questions like "Could you go over NMR again?" imply that you have not done much for yourself.
 If you have followed the suggestion above and made a list of specific things you don't understand, and specific problems in the assignment with which you need help, your instructor can make effective use of your time together, and also will be impressed by your study habits.

 - Recitations.
 The benefit again depends on your preparation.
 Watching someone else work a problem that you have not tried yourself is a passive experience with limited learning value for you.
 On the other hand, seeing confirmation of a solution at which you have arrived by your own effort, or seeing an alternative solution, is very valuable.
 Of course, seeing resolved a problem that you got stuck on also is valuable.

 - Exam postmortems.
 Detailed study of your returned exam may be painful, especially if the instructor has written critical comments, but it is an excellent learning aid.
 Don't put the exam away until you know exactly how you made each mistake, and have learned how to avoid repeating it.
 Use the answer keys that the instructor will post.
 Work now any problems that you did not attempt during the examination period itself.